Martyn Smith

 About

-What I love about religious studies is the way it allows for studying how groups of people find meaning in their lives and impart value to the world around them.
-My central research question revolves around the relationship of people with places, how groups modify landscapes and build structures to reflect shared beliefs.
-When I teach Islam, I often focus on the great cities like Cairo or Istanbul that became expressions of this global faith.
-I teach courses on religion and ecology (how to lose a settler point of view) and religion and technology (critical of tech's placeless vision of the future).
-I see religious studies as a place to investigate the large-scale stories that communities tell about themselves, and my classes offer an opportunity to excavate and rediscover ancient traditions and to consider alternative stories for our shared human future.
+Religious Studies examines how groups of people find meaning in their lives and impart value to the world around them.
+My own central research question revolves around the relationship of people with places, how groups modify landscapes and build structures and cities that reflect shared beliefs.
+When I teach Islam, I focus on great cities like Cairo or Istanbul that became expressions of this global faith.
+I teach courses on religion and ecology (how to lose a settler point of view and find a home) and religion and technology (critical of tech's placeless vision of the future).
+I see religious studies as a place to investigate the large-scale stories that communities tell about themselves, and my classes offer an opportunity to rediscover ancient traditions and to consider alternative stories for our shared human future.

-I am currently director of Lawrence's First Year Studies program.
-This is a two term course completed by every entering student at Lawrence.
-It's an ambitious and intellectually challenging course of study that introduces students to the possibilities of a liberal arts college.
 I contribute regularly to the Global Studies program.
 I've led numerous student trips to visit mosques and other religious sites in Dearborn, Michigan.
 I've led student trips to international sites like Morocco and Senegal, and I was the faculty in residence at the Lawrence London Centre in fall 2019.
-From my own life experience, and from what I've seen in students, I know that experiences abroad can be transformative.
+I will lead a field experience trip to Brazil over spring break 2025.
+From my own life experience, and from what I've seen in students, I know that experiences abroad can be transformative for students.

 Education